|S&ED||Strategic and Economic Dialogue.|

 1. To approve or give permission for an action, as when an international organization sanctions the use of particular economic policies.

-2. A coercive measure used by a nation or group of nations against another as a penalty for violating international law or international norms.
+2. A coercive measure used by a nation or group of nations against another as a penalty for violating international law or international norms, such as economic sanction.
 Usually plural: sanctions.

 |Sanitary and phytosanitary regulations||Government standards to protect health, of humans, plants, and animals.
 SPS measures are subject to rules in the WTO to prevent them from acting as NTBs.|